The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: The seesaw mechanisms and the relevant interactions

 Then we have

 In the following analysis, the $3$ by $3$ matrix $U$ is taken as the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix which is measured from the neutrino oscillation experiments.
-The relevant Lagrangian for the $l-W-\nu$ and $l-W-N$ ($l=e,\mu,\tau$) interactions in the model becomes as follows:
+The relevant Lagrangian for the $l-W-\nu$ and $l-W-N$ ($l=e,\mu,\tau$) interactions in the model becomes

 where $P_{L,R}=(1\mp\gamma^5)/2$, and $\nu,\;N$ are the four-component forms of mass eigenstates corresponding to light, heavy neutral leptons respectively.
-The LFV di-lepton processes will be calculated in the Feynman gauge later on, hence the $l-G-\nu$ and $l-G-N$ interactions where $G$ denotes the Goldstone boson will occur, and the relevant Lagrangian will be written as
+The LFV di-lepton processes will be calculated in the Feynman gauge later on, hence the $l-G-\nu$ and $l-G-N$ interactions where $G$ denotes the Goldstone boson will occur, and the relevant Lagrangian is written as